SaadAAkash/awesome-agile-essentials/User-Stories.md

 by Bill Wake

 1. Independent: Stories should not be dependent on other stories.
-No overlapping across one another in terms of functionality, ensures flexibility of working regardless of order
+No overlapping across one another in terms of functionality ensures flexibility of working regardless of order
 2. Negotiable: Stories should capture the essence of the requirement and should not represent a contract on how to solve it.
 3. Valuable: Stories should clearly and perceivably illustrate value to the customer.
 4. Estimable: Stories should provide just enough information so they can be estimated.
 However, it's not important to know the exact way that a particular problem will be solved.